Timnit Gebru: Exit from Google

 Gebru has repeatedly maintained that she was fired, and close to 2,700 Google employees and more than 4,300 academics and civil society supporters signed a letter condemning Gebru's alleged firing.
 Nine members of Congress sent a letter to Google asking it to clarify the circumstances around Timnit Gebru's exit.
 Gebru's former team demanded that Vice President Megan Kacholia be removed from the team's management chain.
-Kacholia had allegedly fired Gebru without notifying Gebru's direct manager Samy Bengio first, and demanded Kacholia and Dean apologize for how Gebru was treated.
+Kacholia had allegedly fired Gebru without notifying Gebru's direct manager Samy Bengio first, and Gebru's former team demanded Kacholia and Dean apologize for how Gebru was treated.
 Mitchell took to Twitter to criticize Google's treatment of employees working to eliminate bias and toxicity in AI, including its alleged dismissal of Gebru.
-Mitchell was later terminated.
+Mitchell was later terminated for alleged exfiltration of confidential business-sensitive documents and private data of other employees.

-Following the negative publicity over the circumstances of her exit, Sundar Pichai, CEO of Alphabet, Google's parent company, publicly apologized on Twitter without clarifying whether she was terminated or resigned, and initiated a months-long investigation into the incident.
-Upon conclusion of the review, Dean announced Google would be changing its "approach for handling how certain employees leave the company," but still did not clarify whether or not Gebru's leaving Google was voluntary.
+Following the negative publicity over the circumstances of her exit, Sundar Pichai, CEO of Alphabet, Google's parent company, publicly apologized on Twitter without clarifying whether Gebru was terminated or resigned and initiated a months-long investigation into the incident.
+Upon conclusion of the review, Dean announced Google would be changing its "approach for handling how certain employees leave the company", but still did not clarify whether or not Gebru's leaving Google was voluntary.
 Additionally, Dean said there would be changes to how research papers with "sensitive" topics would be reviewed, and diversity, equity, and inclusion goals would be reported to Alphabet's board of directors quarterly.
-Gebru wrote on Twitter that she "expected nothing more" from Google, and pointed out that the changes were due to the requests she was allegedly terminated for, but that no one was held accountable for it.
+Gebru wrote on Twitter that she "expected nothing more" from Google and pointed out that the changes were due to the requests she was allegedly terminated for but that no one was held accountable for it.
 In the aftermath, two Google employees resigned from their positions at the company.

 Following her departure, Google held a forum to discuss experiences with racism at the company, and employees reported to NBC News that half of it was spent discrediting Gebru, which they took as the company making an example of her for speaking out.
-The town hall was followed up with a group psychotherapy session for Google's Black employees with a licensed therapist, which the employees said was dismissive over the harm they felt Gebru's alleged termination had caused.
+The forum was followed up with a group psychotherapy session for Google's Black employees with a licensed therapist, which the employees said was dismissive over the harm they felt Gebru's alleged termination had caused.